aionnetwork/aion-docs/aion-virtual-machine/intellij/remote-kernel.md

 ## Get Receipts

-Return the transaction receipt for the most recent deployment / call.
+Keep pulling the transaction receipt for the most recent deployment / call every 10 seconds until the transaction is sealed in a block.

 Run this command by right clicking anywhere on the contract and selecting **Aion Virtual Machine** > **Remote** > **Get Receipts (Recent)**.

 ### Specify Receipt

-Return the transaction receipt for a specific transaction.
+Return the transaction receipt for a specific transaction by providing transaction hash.

 Run this command by right clicking anywhere on the contract and selecting **Aion Virtual Machine** > **Remote** > **Get Receipts (Recent)**.
 Then enter the hash of the transaction you wish to see.